Unbabel/OpenKiwi/CONTRIBUTING.md

 * Work in a clean environment (`virtualenv` is nice).
 * Your commit message must start with an infinitive verb (Add, Fix, Remove, ...).
 * If your change is based on a paper, please include a clear comment and reference in the code and in the related issue.
-* In order to test your local changes, install OpenKiwi following the instructions on the `README`.
+* In order to test your local changes, install OpenKiwi following the instructions on the [documentation](https://unbabel.github.io/openkiwi)